salsita/react-training/README.md

 ### Server file
 Location: `src/server.js`

-Add a route that updates a user and fetches skills.
+Add routes that updates a user and fetches skills.
+Modify the route that saves a new user.

 * Add a route for `PATCH /users/:id` that updates the user and returns the updated user in the response
 * Add a route for `GET /skills` that returns all skills
+* Modify the route `POST /users/:id` and add `skills` field into the request body

 ### rootReducer
 Location: `src/modules/root/root-reducer.js`